Will Zalatoris: 2023–2025: Back surgeries

 Zalatoris returned from his disc herniation in January 2023 at the Sentry Tournament of Champions, where he finished tied-11th.
 He finished fourth at the Genesis Invitational in February.
 Zalatoris was approached by LIV Golf, but remained on the PGA Tour.
 Former world number one Fred Couples, who shared the same agent as Zalatoris, stated in March 2023 that LIV had offered a $130-million contract to Zalatoris.

 Shortly before the 2023 Masters Tournament began in April, Zalatoris withdrew due to injury.
 He stated that he jarred his back while warming up for his opening round, and "started feeling the symptoms go down [his] legs".
 He considered teeing it up and playing through the pain, but decided it would be prudent to withdraw.
 He said a few days later that he had "underwent a successful microdiscectomy" to address his herniated discs, and announced he would miss the remainder of the 2022–23 season.
 He was unable to swing a golf club for five months after the surgery.
 Prior to his injury, Zalatoris was one of the best ballstrikers in the world, so he and his coaches were reluctant to change his swing.
 During his recovery, an effort was made to rework his swing and address the excessive sidebend which had caused strain on his back.

-Zalatoris made his return on the PGA Tour at the Sony Open in Hawaii in January 2024.
-He finished runner-up at the 2024 Genesis Invitational the following month, which was the first time he was in contention to win a tournament since the surgery.
+In January 2024, Zalatoris made his return on the PGA Tour at the Sony Open in Hawaii, where he missed the cut.
+He finished runner-up at the Genesis Invitational the following month, which was the first time he was in contention to win a tournament since the surgery.
 He also finished tied-9th at the 2024 Masters Tournament in April, but did not record another top-10 finish for the rest of the year.
 Zalatoris's swing coach Troy Denton said in 2024 that, in layman's terms, Zalatoris had "an old man's back".

 Zalatoris underwent a second back surgery in May 2025 after an MRI following the 2025 PGA Championship showed that he had re-herniated two discs.
 He stated that he suffered from "discomfort and instability in [his] back that progressively got worse" during the year.
 At the time, he was ranked 84th in the Official World Golf Ranking and had missed the cut in each of his last four major championships starts.
+Zalatoris returned to competition in December 2025 at the Nedbank Golf Challenge, a no-cut event in South Africa.
+He finished 15th.